ForgeRock/forgerock-android-sdk/CONTRIBUTION.md

 * **forgerock-authenticator**: This module empowers you to add powerful multi-factor authentication (MFA) capabilities to an application.
-It includes support for Push notifications and Time-based One-Time Passwords (TOTP) mechanisms (OATH), enabling developers to enhance security and protect users' accounts.
+It includes support for Push notifications and Time-based One-Time Passwords (TOTP) mechanisms (OATH), enabling you to enhance security and protect users' accounts.

 * **forgerock-core**: The forgerock-core module acts as the foundational layer for all other modules within the SDK.
 It provides a set of common functions and utilities that are shared across the SDK, ensuring